sebastianknopf/OpenTicketV2/docs/SECURITY.md

 skg.generateKeyPair("00001_Private.pem", "00001_Public.pem", SecurityKeyGenerator.KEY_SIZE_2048, false);
 ```

-*Note: The size of your key limits the maximum size of your Legitimation message by using the `de.openticket.security` package!
+*Note: The size of your key limits the maximum size of your Legitimation message by using the `org.openticket.security` package!
 The Legitimation bytes
 must be max.
 128 bytes for a 1024 bits key, max.
 256 bytes for a 2048 bits key and so on...*

 It is recommended that you store especially the private key file on a storage location, where no unauthorized